 Unwind with Osho’s Advice

-From time to time, I enjoy reading a few pages of the Vigyan Bhairav Tantra, and Osho’s point of view on the 112 Meditation techniques.
+From time to time, I enjoy reading a few pages of the Vigyan Bhairav Tantra, and learning more from spiritual teacher, Osho’s point of view on the 112 Meditation techniques.
 And one such technique that I recently discovered was undoing your memory.
 This does wonders to your Conscious mind, quickly tiring it and thus relaxing it.

 You have to recount your day, backward!

 It’s challenging because it takes a lot of extra work to reverse your memory.
 Apparently it helps with your karma too, but for the time being, it definitely does help you unwind.